DynamicDevices/ai-lab-testing/README.md

 **Version**: 0.4.0

+## Mission

+**Making remote embedded hardware development easy and accessible for engineers.**

+This project is designed to make remote hardware testing and development as seamless as possible.
+Engineers working remotely should be able to:

+- **Discover and connect** to lab devices effortlessly
+- **Set up secure access** (SSH keys, passwordless sudo) with minimal friction
+- **Run commands and tests** on remote boards without complex setup
+- **Build and deploy** applications to remote devices
+- **Clean up securely** when finished

+The MCP server provides intelligent tooling that guides engineers through best practices, suggests next steps, and handles common workflows automatically.
+When problems occur, the tools provide actionable suggestions and clear next steps.

+**Key Design Principles:**
+- **Ease of Use**: Tools should be intuitive and require minimal configuration
+- **Helpful Guidance**: Error messages include suggestions and next steps
+- **Best Practices**: Tools guide users toward secure, maintainable workflows
+- **Remote-First**: Optimized for engineers working remotely via VPN

 > **⚠️ ALPHA QUALITY WARNING**: This package is currently in **alpha** development status.
 It is **not ready for professional or production use**.
 The API may change, features may be incomplete, and there may be bugs.
 Use at your own risk.
 See [PUBLISHING.md](PUBLISHING.md) for more details.

 ## Installation